Awards and Recognition Programs

 AAPT members who teach High School can nominate Outstanding High School Students for local recognition and a listing on the AAPT website.

 Outstanding High School Student Awards - Nominations accepted April 1st through June 30th.

 Department Chairs, who are current AAPT members, may nominate students for these awards.
 Please contact us at email@example.com to receive the Recognition Certificate, Recognition Student Letter, and Press Release for their Outstanding Teaching/Learning Assistants below.

-Outstanding College/University Learning Assistant Awards Deadline June 30th.
+Outstanding College/University Learning Assistant Awards - Nominations accepted April 1st through June 30th.

-Outstanding College/University Teaching Assistant Awards Deadline June 30th.
+Outstanding College/University Teaching Assistant Awards - Nominations accepted April 1st through June 30th.

 Outstanding Learning and Teaching Assistants are eligible to receive a one year gift AAPT membership.
 Learn more about the Learning Assistant Program at the University of Colorado website.